xanomanox/TARS-AI/ENVSETUP.md

    tts_voice = en-US-Steffan:DragonHDLatestNeural
    # Name of the cloned voice to use (e.g., TARS2)
    ```
-- You can find other voices available with Azure [here](https://learn.microsoft.com/en-us/azure/ai-services/speech-service/language-support?tabs=tts).
+- `tts_voice`: You can find other voices available with Azure [here](https://learn.microsoft.com/en-us/azure/ai-services/speech-service/language-support?tabs=tts).
+   - If en-US-Steffan:DragonHDLatestNeural gives you an error, try en-US-SteffanNeural.

 #### G. Run the Program
 1. Navigate to the `Brain/` folder within the repository: